-While innovation is a top priority for me, being an ocularist is so much more than technique.
-It’s psychological and physical rehabilitation.
-As a father of two I strive to be the person I would send my children to if they ever needed a prosthetic eye.
+Innovation is a top priority but being an ocularist is so much more than technique.
+Being an Ocularist is psychological and physical rehabilitation.
+I strive to be the Ocularist that I would send my children to if they needed a prosthetic eye.

-I pride myself on helping the widest range of patients with an easily approachable manner, from those with vision who simply need a cosmetic solution to look better, to severe trauma cases, like burn victims.
+For that reason, I pride myself on helping the widest range of patients with an easily approachable manner.
+Helping those with vision who simply need a cosmetic solution to look better.
+Also, I help severe trauma cases, like burn victims.
 Some of my non-surgical tissue expansion techniques are widely used for such trauma.

-There’s nothing that gives me more satisfaction than knowing I have changed someone’s life for the better.
+There’s nothing that gives more satisfaction than knowing I have changed someone’s life for the better.

-I hope that my passion for what I do is inspiring to you, and I look forward to working with you on the solution that fits you just right.
+I hope that my passion for what I do is inspiring to you.
+Above all, I look forward to working with you on the solution that fits you just right.

-Our family’s history of innovation in artificial prosthetic eyes dates back over half a century, to World War II.
+John Stolpe’s family’s history of innovation in custom prosthetic eyes dates back over half a century, to World War II.

 Germany had cut off the supply of glass used to make artificial eyes for Americans.

-The United States Army Medical Corps responded by instituting its own program to develop and deliver plastic prosthetic eyes to servicemen.
+The United States Army Medical Corps responded by instituting its own program.
+This program was to develop and deliver plastic prosthetic eyes to servicemen.

 Frederick Lewis was chosen to be part of that program.
-He began working to invent the modern acrylic prosthetic eye, an innovation that proved new, efficient materials could replace old glass technology.
+He began working to invent the modern acrylic prosthetic eye.
+This was an innovation that proved new, efficient materials could replace old glass technology.

 Digital Iris Button Portfolio